frontity/docs/docs/guides/using-processors.md

 With those steps accomplished your project now has the ability to use processors.

-### How to use processors
+## How to use processors

-Whenever you use the `html2react` component to render the HTML for the post/page the `test` function will be evaluated for each element in the DOM tree and the `processor` function will execute if the test on that Node.js passes, i.e. returns `true`.
+Whenever you use the `html2react` component to render the HTML for the post/page the `test` function will be evaluated for each element in the DOM tree and the `processor` function will execute if the test on that node passes, i.e. returns `true`.

 You add processors in the array at `libraries.html2react.processors` in the theme's `index.js`.